ACM40960/project-DivyaPariti/README.md

 ## 🤝 **Contributions**

 Contributions to the project are welcome!
-If you have any suggestions or questions, please feel free to reach out via email at [divya.pariti@ucdconnect.ie](mailto:divya.pariti@ucdconnect.ie).
+If you have any suggestions or questions, please feel free to reach out via email at [divyatanuja17@gmail.com](mailto:divyatanuja17@gmail.com).